-The four-story VCU School of Nursing building, located at 1100 E. Leigh St. in Richmond, Virginia, consists of more than 45,000 assignable square feet designed to support our proud heritage and commitment to nursing as both an art and science.
+The four-story VCU School of Nursing building, located at 1100 E. Leigh St. in Richmond, Virginia, consists of approximately 61,500 usable square feet designed to support our proud heritage and commitment to nursing as both an art and science.

-Just outside of the student lounge are a garden and patio with tables and benches where students can gather to study or eat.
+Just outside of the student lounge are a garden and a pavilion with a patio with tables and benches where students can gather to study or eat.
 Adjacent to the lounge is a quiet study area with computers, tables and comfortable chairs for students who need a quieter working environment.
 The second floor also includes a small student lounge and classrooms.

 Faculty and staff offices

-The first floor is home to the Office of Student and Enrollment Services.
+The first floor is home to the Office of Student Success, as well as the Heritage Room, a mini-museum which houses memorabilia and other collectibles in a rotating display of the school's history.
 The third floor houses faculty offices, administrative offices, and conference and work rooms in addition to a mail room, a kitchen and lounge area, and a small reception area.

 The VCU School of Nursing has a 150-seat auditorium and one 100-seat, two 50-seat and three 30-seat classrooms.
 Classrooms are equipped with wireless microphones, HDMI inputs, high-definition cameras and Vidyo software for videoconferencing.
 Echo360 HD capture devices are available in five rooms for the recording of presentations, which can be posted on the Web for subsequent review.
 Lighting, projection, lecture capture and video camera placement are all available from a touch panel interface located at the podium.